portainer/portainer-docs/docs/v2.0/volumes/create.md

 ## Creating an NFS volume

-In Portainer, you can mount a NFS volume to persist the data of your containers.
+In Portainer, you can mount an NFS volume to persist the data of your containers.
 To achieve this, go to <b>Volumes</b> and then click <b>Create Volume.</b>

 ![volumes](assets/create_1.png)